ashrayap-web/COMP0213_Group12/README.md

 1. Loads existing training data from CSV file
 2. Trains the specified classifier (Logistic Regression or MLP)
 3. Displays training/validation metrics
+4. For MLP: Saves best model based on validation loss to `best_model.pth`
-4. Runs 10 new grasp trials in simulation
+5. Runs 10 new grasp trials in simulation
-5. Predicts success/failure for each trial
+6. Predicts success/failure for each trial
-6. Compares predictions against actual outcomes
+7. Compares predictions against actual outcomes
-7. Reports accuracy of predictions
+8. Reports accuracy of predictions

 ### 3. Getting Help